The Balian-Low theorem for locally compact abelian groups and vector bundles: Hilbert C* -modules and their frames

 We say that two left Hilbert $A$-modules $\mathcal{E}$ and $\mathcal{F}$ are \emph{isomorphic} if there exists a surjective inner product preserving (hence invertible and adjointable) $A$-linear map $T \colon \mathcal{E} \to \mathcal{F}$.\\

 Let $J$ be a countable index set.
-Denote by $\ell^2(J,A)$ the set of all sequences $(a_j)_{j \in J}$ for which the sum $\sum_{j \in J} a_j a_j^*$ converges unconditionally in $A$.
+Denote by $\ell^2(J,A)$ the set of all sequences $(a_j)_{j \in J}$ for which the sum $\sum_{j \in J} a_j a_j^*$ converges unconditionally in $A$ (this is the same as the direct sum $\bigoplus_{j \in J} A$, see \cite[p.\ 6]{La95}).
 This set forms a left Hilbert $A$-module with respect to pointwise left multiplication and the inner product

 for $(a_j)_j, (b_j)_j \in \ell^2(J,A)$.
 If $J = \{ 1, \ldots, k\}$ for some $k \in \N$, one obtains the left Hilbert $A$-module $A^k$, the \emph{free} $A$-module of rank $k$.
 We represent the elements of $A^k$ as row vectors.
 If $M$ is a $k \times k$ matrix with entries in $A$, then \emph{right multiplication} by $M$ defines an $A$-linear map $A^n \to A^n$.